MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 - Protect admin page with authentication.
 - Either use [Kubernetes](https://kubernetes.io) or [Amazon ECS](https://aws.amazon.com/ecs) to deploy the app on a cluster of containers, instead of on one single EC2 instance.
 - Use continuous deployment with [Travis CI](https://travis-ci.org)
+- Use a managed service such as [RDD](https://aws.amazon.com/rds/) for the database

 ## 7 - Conclusion  👋